The Best Olympic Weightlifting Program For Beginners

 Classifying athletes based on their abilities (in this case their snatch and clean and jerk total) allows you to look at the athlete from a 100% sport-specific lens.

-For example, if you had a novice weightlifter come to you with a 400lb squat, but could only snatch 135 lbs, you would have to quickly assume their technique, mobility, and olympic weightlifting experience is not correlated with their strength.
+For example, if you had a novice weightlifter come to you with a 400lb squat, but could only snatch 135 lbs, you would have to quickly assume their technique, mobility, and Olympic weightlifting experience is not correlated with their strength.

-By using the below guidelines, you can take a more sport-specific approach to classifying athletes specific to the sport of olympic weightlifting.
+By using the below guidelines, you can take a more sport-specific approach to classifying athletes specific to the sport of Olympic weightlifting.
+In these charts, you will find the exact classification system used to rank and access an athlete based on performance.

 For the nature of this article, we will only be concerned with athletes who fall within the Class 3 and 2 (III and II).
 Note that Class 3 is the lower level athlete.
 As an athlete progresses, they will move down the list.